rhakim24/rhakim24.github.io/index.md

     <li>playing with my bird</li>
     <img src="bird2.jpeg" alt="bird" style="width:125px;height:150px;">
     <img src="jonny.png" alt="bird" style="width:120px;height:150px;">
     <h3>This is my beloved Jonny.
-I'm his favorite person, and we are inseperable.
 We got him when I was 10 years old, and he will be 9 years old in June!</h3>
     <li>binging shows/movies</li>
     <img src="images.jpg" alt="Kagome from Inuyasha" style="width:150px;height:150px;">
     <h3>Inuyasha was my comfort show during quarantine.
 I began watching anime in 2019, and my first show was 'Maid-Sama!'
 I don't watch anime as frequently as before, but some that I'm currently watching are 'Spy x Family' and 'A Sign of Affection.'
 My favorite genres in general in no particular order are action, horror, psychological, and sometimes romance (depends on the trope, some can be overused/cliche).</h3>